thenexthub/Codira/docs/archive/ObjectInitialization.rst

-  The requirement that a subclass override all of the designated initializers of its superclass to enable initializer inheritance is crucial to Swift's memory safety model.
+  The requirement that a subclass override all of the designated initializers of its superclass to enable initializer inheritance is crucial to Codira's memory safety model.
 See `Initializer Inheritance Model`_ for more information.

 Note that a subclass may have different designated initializers from